ivy-llc/ivy/docs/partial_source/contributing/0_setting_up.rst

 .. image:: content/vs_testing_02.png
    :width: 420

-3. Configure the _array_module.py file in the array_api_tests to be set to one of the supported framworks
+3. Configure the _array_module.py file in the array_api_tests to be set to one of the supported framworks.

 .. image:: content/vs_testing_03.png
    :width: 420

 4. As of 01/08/2022, the conftest.py file in the array_api_tests folder must also be commented out in order to run ivy_tests in the test suite.
-Warning, this will cause the array_api_tests to fail and therefore they must be run via the terminal.
+This will cause the array_api_tests to fail and therefore they must be run via the terminal.

 .. image:: content/vs_testing_04.png
    :width: 420

-5. Refresh Test Suite
+5. Following all of this you should refresh the test suite and you should now be able to run tests right from VS Code!

 Pre-Commit
 ----------